Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 #### Other notable breaking changes

 - Query methods (like for individual and group enrollments) now take a query string (and optionally a page size parameter), and the `Query` result no longer requires disposing.
+- ETag fields on the classes `IndividualEnrollment`, `EnrollmentGroup`, and `DeviceRegistrationState` are now taken as the `Azure.ETag` type instead of strings.

 ### Authentication provider client